Bachelor of Arts Program Requirements

 Admission requirements are satisfied by the general requirements for undergraduate admission to the University.

-Candidates for the Bachelor’s degree must complete 120 credits of course work including satisfaction of the University General Education requirements, College degree requirements including completion of a foreign language through the third semester or two semesters of foreign language and one semester of foreign culture, as well as the major requirements of one of the programs.
+Candidates for the Bachelor’s degree must complete 120 credits of course work including satisfaction of the University General Education requirements, department degree requirements including completion of a foreign language through the third semester or two semesters of foreign language and one semester of foreign culture, as well as the major requirements of one of the programs.
 All courses in the major or the minor must be completed with a grade of C or better and be completed in accordance with the regulations of the University and the College governing undergraduate scholarship and degrees.

 A major will complete at least thirty but not more than forty-six credits in the Department.
 Any course work elected over the forty-six credit maximum must have prior approval of both advisor and chairperson if the additional credits are to count toward the degree (120 credits).
 This required approval includes students who plan to double major in the Department.
 Double majors are not allowed in some combined concentrations: Public Relations and Communication Studies, or Public Relations and Journalism.
 At least twelve credits are required in residence within the major.
 Students should consult their advisor in selecting a proper distribution of courses.

 General Education Requirements